Shruti-210407/Superstore-Dashboard/README.md

 - Minimalist layout with a soft background and clear typography.
 - Single-color charting for simplicity and focus.

-🛠️ Tools Used
+🛠️ Tools Used:
-Tableau Desktop
+- Tableau Desktop
-Superstore Dataset (Sample)
+- Superstore Dataset (Sample)